julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.

-I like to code, run and read science fiction.
+I like to code, run by the beach and read science fiction.
 I'm reading Code, by Petzold, now.

 I read Hacker News and Indie Hackers.
 Also lobste.rs.

-I like reading about coding, entrepreneurship and AI.
+Send me your links about coding, entrepreneurship and AI.
+I'll read them.

 Also, I'm friendly.
 Say hi!